Welcome to the Community Peace Programme

 In the mid 1990s the Community Peace Programme, believing that all human beings have the knowledge and the ability to manage their own environment, responded to this challenge.
 A system of action was implemented which involved poor community members gathering together in a facilitative environment to resolve disputes and agree on workable and effective plans of future-orientated action.

 Over more than a decade, the Community Peace Programme has built a widely replicable model of local governance, centered on the activities of a network of “Peace Committees” in 180 sites across South Africa.
-In addition to facilitating PeaceMaking and PeaceBuilding initiatives, the programme is responsible for documenting, analysing and reflecting critically over processes and practices, and circulating the results to a variety of audiences.
-The programme has reached further afield than South Africa and has been adopted in Argentina, Canada, Australia, Brazil and Uganda to date.
+In addition to facilitating PeaceMaking and PeaceBuilding initiatives, the programme is responsible for documenting, analysing and reflecting critically over processes and practices.
+The results are circulated to a variety of audiences.
+The programme has reached further a field than South Africa.
+The model has been adopted in Argentina, Canada, Australia, Brazil and Uganda to date.